StrandCC/Strand-Custom-Commands/Commands/Basic Commmands/readme.md

 * `?say [message]` - Makes Dyno say your message.
 * `?embed [message]` - Posts an embed of your message.
 * `?dm [user] [message]` - Sends a direct message to the specified user.

-*To see these commands in use, visit the [Wiki](https://github.com/Strand-Custom-Commands/Strand-Custom-Commands/wiki).*